Exawind/amr-wind/docs/sphinx/user/inputs.rst

 ~~~~~~~~~~~~~~~~~~

 This section controls data-averaging actions supported within
 AMR-wind.
+Averaging is included as one of the identifiers of
+post-processing by
+``incflo.post_processing = averaging``.
 Time-averaging can be done to compute the means of any variable and
 is denoted by ``ReAveraging``.
 The code will add the prefix ``_mean``
 to any variable that is time-averaged.
 Reynolds stresses can also be computed using the ``ReynoldsStress`` avreaging